Magic Quadrant for Endpoint Protection Platforms

 - Sophos also provides a vulnerability monitoring solution to reduce the attack surface of PCs.

-- Reference customers commented on the need for better malware remediation tools from Sophos.
+- Sophos' malware test results are average and could be improved.
+Reference customers commented on the need for better malware remediation tools from Sophos.

-- For optimization of scanning in virtualized environments, SEP 12 can share its Insight cache across instances.
-Furthermore, in November 2012 the ability to use a dedicated VM for this purpose, utilizing the vShield APIs, was introduced.
+- For optimization of scanning in virtualized environments, SEP 12 can share its Insight cache across instances, and has the ability to use a dedicated VM for this purpose.

 - For server-based HIPS, Symantec Critical System Protection has broad platform support, compared with competitors.